 Holiday season sales are important for retailers.
-Depending on your product category, the holidays should account for anywhere from over a quarter to over a third of your annual sales.
-One way to make this happen is by creating a holiday gift guide to help shoppers easily find the perfect gifts for their loved ones.
+They should account for at least a quarter, and in some product categories more than a third, of your annual sales.
+One path to success is making a gift guide that helps shoppers easily find the perfect holiday gifts for their loved ones.

-In this article, we’ll review the necessary steps to create your holiday gift guide, the benefits of holiday gift guides, and how and when to market your holiday gift guide to increase sales.
+In this article, we’ll review how to make a gift guide, the benefits of holiday gift guides, and how and when to market your gift guide to increase sales.

 Let’s get started.